danielj0nes/BreakBuddy/README.md

 * If you need to rebuild the assets, please use the `get_assets` function, though note that a strong connection is required

 ## Electron app - Development guide
 First clone the project and unzip both the `male.zip` and `female.zip` files.
-Now run `npm install` to obtain `node_modules`.
+Run `npm install` to obtain `node_modules`.
 Finally, run `npm start` to build the project.
 If you make changes, simply write `rs` in the console to recompile the changes.

+To compile the app into an executable program from a given instance, run the command `npm run make`